 Spy Club is all about solving mysteries.
 But it’s not your typical murder-in-an-alley-with-construction-material mystery game.
 It’s about the things that mattered most when we were children.
 Like, where the heck did my video game console disappear to?
 Or who would dare get into mom’s purse (and why am I being blamed?!).

 In Spy Club, players take on the role of pre-teen sleuths attempting to track down each of five different key pieces of information about a “crime” in their neighborhood.
-Using Foxtrot’s Mosaic System to turn the simple but satisfying core coop concept into a robust campaign game, Spy Club brings something wholly unique and original to a genre full of simplistic games, and it’s a breath of fresh air.
+Using the campaign decks to turn the simple but satisfying core coop concept into a robust campaign game, Spy Club brings something wholly unique and original to a genre full of simplistic games, and it’s a breath of fresh air.